the-other-mariana/ml-intro/week6/README.md

 ![img](https://github.com/the-other-mariana/ml-intro/blob/master/week6/res/06.png?raw=true)

-If we take a look at the derivatives of J(**a**) with respect to a_j, we notice that the only thing that changes between a_j's is the term x_i,j.
-In other words, if we are doing a_1 for training data i, we will multiply it by x_i,1. j iterates the characteristics and i the training data values.
+If we take a look at the derivatives of J(**a**) with respect to a_j, we notice that the only thing that changes between a_j's is the term x_j.
+In other words, if we are doing a_1 for training data i, we will multiply it by x_1. j iterates the characteristics and i the training data values.

 We will have an a value for each characteristic, if we include x_0 = 1.
 Thus, for a_0 would be